baba-fried/Behavior-Analysis-FinTech/README.md

 ### Methodology:
   1.Connected to the MySQL database and extracted the raw banking data into Jupyter Notebook.
-  2.Performed exploratory data analysis (EDA) in Python using pandas, matplotlib, and seaborn to clean, summarize, and understand customer financial behavior.
+  Performed exploratory data analysis (EDA) in Python using pandas, matplotlib, and seaborn to clean, summarize, and understand customer financial behavior.
-  3.Modeled and transformed the processed data for reporting purposes.
+  Modeled and transformed the processed data for reporting purposes.
-  4.Built an interactive Power BI dashboard to visualize key banking KPIs, segment customer groups, and deliver actionable financial insights.
+  Built an interactive Power BI dashboard to visualize key banking KPIs, segment customer groups, and deliver actionable financial insights.

 ### Visuals - Power BI Dashboard Preview
 ![Dashboard Preview](Images/1.png)